league/difference-list/README.md

   - We cannot ask for the length of a `DList` without converting it to a regular list.

-  - We cannot test equality on `DList`s without converting them.
+  - We cannot test equality on two `DList` structures without converting them to regular lists.